 In a balanced three-phase system, the phase voltages should be equal or very close to equal.
-Unbalance is a measurement of the inequality of the phase voltages.
-Voltage unbalance is the measure of voltage differences between the phases of a three-phase system.
+Unbalance or imbalance is a measurement of the inequality of the phase voltages.
+Voltage imbalance is the measure of voltage differences between the phases of a three-phase system.
 It degrades the performance and shortens the life of three-phase motors.

 - Mechanical stresses in motors due to lower than normal torque output.